1) What is the patient and staff screening process during COVID-19?

-- We have patients disinfect their hands upon entry to the office and rinse with 1% Hydrogen Peroxide mouthwash prior to treatment.
-(H2O2 has been shown to kill COVID in the oral cavity)
+- We have patients disinfect their hands upon entry to the office and rinse with an antiseptic rinse rinse prior to treatment. (as per recommended best practices)

-4) What kind of dental services can I get during the pandemic?
+4) What kind of dental services can I receive at Pier Dental Centre?

-5) When will I be able to get my teeth cleaned?
+6) When will I be able to get my hygiene done?